 Instead of reaching for a soda or sweetened sports drink, choose plain water or pure coconut water, as these options will hydrate you without the added sugar and chemical sweeteners.
 Being mindful to keep hydrated in the days following your workout is also going to ensure you recover well and stay energised.

 Food is recovery fuel

-Do you have any go-to foods or recipes that you eat to aid muscle recovery?
-We would love to hear about them!
-Comment below.
+Do you have any go-to foods or recipes that you eat to help with your muscle recovery?
+We would love to hear about them in the comments below!